 Eid-ul-Zuha is a Muslim festival to observe which, billions bow down in faith to offer Salah in unison all over the world.
 It is the second out of the two major festivals of Muslims.
 The festival is celebrated to revere Prophet Abraham's desire to sacrificing everything for God, even his own son.
 People are in a festive mood during this time and meet their relatives and friends to wish them good luck.

 On this day, people sacrifice an animal as per the ritual which is also known as Qurbani.
 This animal can be a sheep, goat, camel or even a cow.
 After the ceremony, the flesh is divided equally among family members and some part is saved for distribution among friends, neighbours and the poor.
-Bakrid 2021 aka Eid-al-Adha 2021 will be celebrated on July 21.
-The celebrations, however, may be played down courtesy COVID-19.
+Bakrid 2023 aka Eid-al-Adha 2023 will be celebrated on 28 June 2023 - 29 June 2023.

 As per the legend in Quaran, Ibrahim was going to sacrifice his own son for God.
 As he was about to do so, a voice came from heaven and stopped him.
 The voice asked Ibrahim to sacrifice something else instead of his son and that would be considered a great sacrifice as well.